Activate ID card with online ID function

 - Identifying yourself with PostIdent

-- Registering your place of residence
+- Registering your residence

-- Apply for a registration certificate
+- Apply for a certificate of residence

 To identify yourself online, you must set a six-digit PIN of your choice.